samuel-jimenez/GramEditor/docs/src/git.md

 In the panel you can see the state of your project at a glance—which repository and branch are active, what files have changed and the current staging state of each file.

-Tehanu monitors your repository so that changes you make on the command line are instantly reflected.
+Gram monitors your repository so that changes you make on the command line are instantly reflected.

 ### Configuration